mg901/styled-breakpoints/README.md

 ## Get Started

-Еhe following values of breakpoints are used by default.
+The following values of breakpoints are used by default.

 ```js
 {